-We are good Samaritans guided by Catholic tradition and trusted to deliver ideal healthcare experiences.
+We are good samaritans, guided by Catholic tradition and ethical religious directives, trusted to deliver ideal healthcare experiences.
 We are committed to providing the highest quality of medical care, and building long-term relationships, with the patients we serve.

 As part of the MedStar Health system, we strive to offer patients the best of both worlds, including personalized care in the community-based physician office setting, as well as access to the latest medical advances and treatments available throughout our system.

 Catholic ethical and religious directives